 Performances at 4pm and 5.45pm.

-The event is free, but booking is essential as tickets will not be available on the door: ticket booking link to be added after the 4th November 2019.
+The event is free, but booking is essential as tickets will not be available on the door: for ticket booking link and further information please click here.

 More information about tickets